 We all have different gifts and different challenges.
 Our differences allow us to work together to create wonderful things.

 In summary: Differences are not necessarily deficiencies.
-It is important to find the strengths within the challenges they face.
+It is important to figure out how to use one’s strength to work through challenges.
 Moving forward, I intend to focus much more on how my client’s strengths can keep them moving forward, rather than the challenges holding them back.